Electrical Engineering (EE)

 EE 474 Antennas (3) Electromagnetic wave propagation in free space and ionized media.
 Geomagnetic and solar effects on the ionosphere.
 Absorption and dispersion.
 Antenna arrays, apertures, horns, impedance.
 Design of antenna systems.
 Pre: 371.
 DP

 EE 477 Fundamentals of Radar, Sonar, and Navigation Systems (3) Discussion of basic radar detection and position- and velocity-measurement principles.
 Applications to various types of radar and sonar systems.
 Modern navigation aids.
-Pre: 371 (or equivalent), and familiarity with waveguides or waveguide theory.
+Pre: 371 or equivalent, and familiarity with waveguides or waveguide theory.
 DP

 EE 480 Introduction to Biomedical and Clinical Engineering (3) Application of engineering principles and technology to biological and medical problems.
 Introduction to human anatomy, physiology, medical terminology, clinical measurements.
 Systems modeling, physiological control systems, computer applications, health-related problems.
-Pre: 213 and either MATH 244 or MATH 253A.
+Pre: 213 and MATH 244 or MATH 253A.

 EE 480L Biomedical Engineering Lab (1) (1 3-hr Lab) Measurement of bioelectrical signals, computer and electronic simulation of biological systems, design and evaluation of electronic circuits for biomedical measurements, evaluation of instruments for patient safety.
 Pre: 323 and 323L.
 Co-requisite: 480.

 EE 481 Bioelectric Phenomena (3) Study of electrical phenomena in living systems.
 Mechanisms underlying bioelectric activity.
 Membrane and transepithelial potentials, skin impedance, electrocardiography, neuroelectric signals, diagnostic considerations, laboratory demonstrations.
 Pre: 480 or consent.